How to Make Kale Waffles and Kale Waffle Chips

 How to serve kale waffles

 You could eat these kale waffles smothered in maple syrup like any other waffle.
 But I’d recommend these waffles with egg or serving them with a bunch of Middle East-inspired sides like I do with fawaffle.
-You could eat the waffle chips with hummus or this lemon herb tahini sauce or the sumac sauce from the Jerusalem cookbook.
+You could eat the waffle chips with hummus or this lemon herb tahini sauce or sumac dressing

 My waffle iron has one setting and browns the waffles.
 If you have a waffle iron with different settings, try cooking these waffles on low for a longer amount of time.